zopefoundation/z3c.traverser/src/z3c/traverser/README.txt

 Browser traverser
 -----------------

 There's also a special subclass of the PluggableTraverser that implements the ``IBrowserPublisher`` interface, thus providing the ``browserDefault`` method that returns a default object and a view name to traverse and use if there's no more steps to traverse.

 Let's provide a view name registered as an IDefaultView adapter.
-This is usually done by zope.app.publisher's browser:defaultView directive.
+This is usually done by zope.publisher's browser:defaultView directive.

     >>> from zope.publisher.interfaces import IDefaultViewName
     >>> provideAdapter('view.html', (IContent, Interface), IDefaultViewName)